mwaterman29/personal-site/content/reviews/Clairo - Immunity.md

 There's another track, too, that I find to be deeply sad.
 White Flag !SM is absolutely heart-rending and has me more torn up than any other song in her whole discography.
 I'm not particularly sure what it is about it - some combination of seeing a past self in the lyrics, the sound of the instrumental, and the times in my life during which I listened to it the most, I guess - but it all makes for a deep personal connection to this song.

 The only criticism I have for this album is the ending.
 I'm not in love with the last few songs - I just don't find them to affect me like the rest of the album does.
-They're not bad, by any means, they're
+They're not bad, by any means, they're still all fairly high scores, and I do enjoy them.
+But when I find myself wanting to listen to this album, digitally or on vinyl, it's because of alewife, and white flag, and that four-track run in the middle, not the ending.

+In closing - I’m really grateful for this record.
+I love how it sounds, the story it tells, and the place it’s had in my rotation over the past five years.
+I owe it more than just that, though, as honestly, without this album, I’m not sure my taste would be as wide as it is today.
+Gracie Abrams, Maude Latour, Devon Again, Juliana Chahayed, and many more, these are all artists I’m not sure I would have the same appreciation for if not for this album.

+Thanks Claire :)

 Track Ratings:
 Alewife - 100